abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

 ..  only:: draft

-    TO BE REWRITTEN

-    IntervalVar::kMaxValidValue = kint64max >> 2;
-    const int64 IntervalVar::kMinValidValue

-    FOLLOWING TEXT IS CLEAN IN THIS SUBSUBSECTION

     An ``IntervalVar`` variable represents an *integer interval variable*.
 It is often used in scheduling to represent a *task* because it has: